Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 So Fusion is trying to resuscitate their credibility for putting this guy out as a source.

-And then Christopher Steele comes on the air and says, my work is still good, but without providing any facts to support it because he can't, right?
+And then Christopher Steele comes on the air and says, my work is still good, but without providing any facts to support it, because he can't, right?

-That means they cancel them.
+That means they canceled them.

-That's how bad Christopher Steele was for the FBI and DOJ, and it's finally coming out.
+That's how bad Christopher Steele was for the FBI and DOJ.

 What he's trying to do right now is make more money and say he's the international hero, the James Bond, if you will, of this saga, when in fact he is the complete opposite.

-Um he's the biggest crook the FBI has ever employed.
+He's the biggest crook the FBI has ever employed.

 One person feeding the same information to two different outlets to say, corroborate me.

-I told the FBI and I told the media violating my agreement.
+I told the FBI and I told the media, violating my agreement.

-But since they're both true, the FBI then unbelievably said, Oh, look, someone else in the media of all places is reporting it.
+But since they're both true, the FBI then unbelievably said, oh, look, someone else in the media of all places is reporting it.

-Let's take that to be true and present that to a federal judge, as if that's ever the appropriate way to get a surveillance warrant, let alone a FISA warrant on an American citizen.
+Let's take that to be true and present that to a federal judge as if that's ever the appropriate way to get a surveillance warrant, let alone a FISA warrant on an American citizen.

 Yeah, that's a great point.